bom-K/Bom-HerbFarming/README.md

 # Bom-HerbFarming
-[IKOV] Plants and rakes up herbs at Catherby for fast EXP.
-Start near catherby with tools and seeds.
+[IKOV] Incredibly simple script and simple paint that plants and rakes up herbs at Catherby for fast EXP.
+Start near catherby with tools (rake, seed dibber, secateurs, and trowel) and herb seeds.